rabbitmq/rabbitmq-website/site/clustering.md

 suffer from this weakness is to use DNS, e.g.
 [Amazon Route 53](http://aws.amazon.com/route53/) if running on EC2.
-If you want to use the full hostname for your nodename (RabbitMQ defaults to the short name), and that full hostname is resolveable using DNS, you may want to investigate setting the environment variable `RABBITMQ_USE_LONGNAME=true`.
+If you want to use the full hostname for your nodename (RabbitMQ defaults to the short name), and that full hostname is resolvable using DNS, you may want to investigate setting the environment variable `RABBITMQ_USE_LONGNAME=true`.